 Climate change already is impacting every corner of the Earth.
 Learn more.
 Among the top things we can do here at home is limit carbon emissions from our electric power sector.
 Take Action: Support a strong carbon standard for existing power plants.

-The U.S. government is proposing to put an end to an era of dumping unlimited carbon pollution into our air by limit carbon emissions from power plants.
+The U.S. government is proposing an end to dumping unlimited carbon pollution into our air from power plants.
 Read Public Citizen's response to the proposed plan.

 Please wait while my tweets load

 D.C. coalition emerges to oppose Exelon-Pepco merger - The Washington Post

 FDA launches Compounding Advisory Committee - MedPage Today

 Secret WTO trade deal threatens Internet freedom, new leak reveals - Common Dreams